ajslater/zoom-y/README.md

 # zoom-y

 An AppleScript for maximizing the vertical 'zoom' of windows to the display height.
-Useful for terminal windows if hotkeyed.

 ## Install
 1. Open this with Apple's Script Editor and export as a script signed to run locally.